 Fast forward to a Christmas visit to Santa Fe, New Mexico where we had authentic Mexican Hot Chocolate with real milk – and I was forever spoiled.
 After that, I don’t think that I can ever go back to a hot chocolate mix made with water.
 After having such memorable hot chocolate, my desire for more sophisticated hot chocolate combinations has taken me on a quest.
 Some of my new favorite variations to add to hot chocolate are salted caramel, peppermint and Nutella.
 So yummy.

 S’mores Hot Chocolate Recipe

 S’mores Hot Chocolate is second to none.
-It’s absolutely delicious and the crushed graham cracker around the rim adds an unexpected element.
-I modified the original recipe from the Minimalist Baker, only slightly, by using whole milk and real sugar.
-The result is a rich, gooey, and totally delicious treat to sip by the fire or when you are trimming your tree.
+It’s absolutely decadent and the crushed graham cracker around the rim adds an unexpected element.
+I modified the original recipe from the Minimalist Baker (only slightly) by using whole milk and real sugar.
+The result is a rich, gooey, and totally delicious treat to sip by the fire or whenever you want to warm up.

 S’MORES HOT CHOCOLATE RECIPE (makes 2 cups)